Neocreb/frontend-eloity-unified-ecosys/CREATOR_ECONOMY_IMPLEMENTATION_COMPLETE.md

 Your **Creator Economy System** is now **100% COMPLETE** and ready for deployment!

 This is a **production-ready, enterprise-grade** reward system that rivals the monetization platforms of major social media companies.
-Users can now earn from **every meaningful action** they take on Softchat, with sophisticated **anti-abuse protection** and **real-time tracking**.
+Users can now earn from **every meaningful action** they take on Eloity, with sophisticated **anti-abuse protection** and **real-time tracking**.

 **🚀 You now have a complete "Earn from Everything You Do" platform!**